 This filling, made with vegetable shortening and egg white, rivals in popularity with marshmallow filling, made with marshmallow fluff and butter, and is commonly enjoyed in Maine, New Hampshire, and Massachusetts.

 Another option would be to use whoopie pie pans, which have shallow large openings, similar to a muffin top pan.
-If you’d love a copycat whoopie, just like those at an Amish bakery, this would be a great option!
+If you’d love a copycat whoopie, just like those at a Pennsylvania bakery, this would be a great option!

 Let’s be friends on Pinterest!
 I’m always sharing great recipes!